Wendy Moniz: Career

 In March 2013, Moniz was cast opposite Stuart Townsend, James Cromwell and Hannah Ware in the ABC drama series Betrayal directed by Patty Jenkins and based on the Dutch drama series Overspel.
+The series was canceled after one season.
 In 2014, Moniz was cast as lead in the independent drama film The Grief of Others directed by Patrick Wang.
+The film and her performance received positive reviews from critics.
+Matt Zoller Seitz wrote in his review: " “The Grief of Others” is unerring when it’s sticking to the main couple, and they’re incarnated with great skill by Wang’s lead actors.
+Moniz is wizardly at playing moments where her character seems to have no idea that she’s even made a mistake, much less how devastating it was."

-She later has appeared in Netflix series Daredevil and House of Cards.
+In 2015, Moniz appeared in Netflix superhero series Daredevil and political drama House of Cards.
 In 2016, she was cast in a recurring role as a love interest for her real-life husband at the time, Frank Grillo, in the DirecTV drama Kingdom.
-Since 2018, she has played Montana Governor Lynelle Perry in the Paramount Network drama series Yellowstone.
+From 2016 to 2017 she had a recurring role on CBS series, Pure Genius.
+In 2017 she appeared opposite Grillo in the Netflix film, Wheelman.
+In 2018, Moniz was cast as Montana Governor Lynelle Perry in the Paramount Network drama series, Yellowstone.
 She was promoted to series regular for fifth season.
+In 2021 she also began appear as ADA Anne Frasier in the NBC police drama Law & Order: Organized Crime, and in 2022 as Judge April Brooks in CBS's FBI: Most Wanted.

 Personal life

 Moniz, of Portuguese and Irish descent, was born in Kansas City, Missouri.
 She attended Siena College in Loudonville, New York in 1991.
 She married David Birsner in 1991, but the couple divorced without issue in 1996.
-She married her former Guiding Light co-star, Frank Grillo in October 2000, and separated from him in February 2020 and finalised their divorce in September 2020.
+She married her former Guiding Light co-star, Frank Grillo in October 2000, and separated from him in February 2020 and finalized their divorce in September 2020.
 The couple has two sons.